apache/drill/_docs/developer-information/rest-api/010-rest-api-introduction.md

 ### Basic authentication

-Apache Drill versions 1.18 and higher support HTTP's "Basic" authentication system, sendind the username & password in the `Authorization` header, encoded to base64 and joined using `:`.
+Apache Drill versions 1.18 and higher support HTTP's "Basic" authentication system, sending the username & password in the `Authorization` header, encoded to base64 and joined using `:`.

 Basic authentication support is controlled using `drill-override.conf`.
 Add the string `"BASIC"` to `http.auth.mechanisms`.
 Note that if the field is not currently set, it defaults to having `"FORM"` in it, so you probably want to include `"FORM"` if you set this field, so that Web UI users can still use the login form.